 In this guide, we will reveal everything you need to know about university data breaches.
 This includes information on the data breach procedure at university, GDPR individual rights, working with a No Win, No Fee data breach lawyer, and much more.

 It is important to note that there are time limits in place if you would like to make a personal data breach claim.
 The typical deadline is six years.
-However, if the breach has involved human rights, then you could only have one year to make a claim.
+However, if the breach has involved public body, then you could only have one year to make a claim.
 This is why it is important to act as quickly as possible.